erikacamilleri/secolvl-java-course/java-olvl-sec/src/yr_10/lesson06/README.md

 There are three tasks to complete, one is easy, the other is a little harder, and the last one is most difficult!
 Only experienced programmers can help with the last one!

-But we are in luck, we can do this challenge to help Santa together.
+But we are in luck, we can do this challenge to help Santa **together**.

 ### Task 1 - Check the size and weight of each parcel (EASY)